Minn. prosecutor: Justice Dept. should review Burrell case

 Myon Burrell, now 33, has spent more than half his life in prison for the killing of Tyesha Edwards, who was hit by a stray bullet on Nov.
 22, 2002, while doing homework at her dining room table.

 A yearlong Associated Press investigation published last month exposed major flaws in the police probe and prosecution, raising questions as to whether he may have been wrongfully convicted.
 Klobuchar was in charge of the Hennepin County attorney’s office from 1999 through 2006.
-Her office prosecuted Burrell during his first trial, in which he was convicted, and sentencing in 2003.
+Her office prosecuted Burrell during his first trial, in which he was convicted, and sentenced in 2003.
 Klobuchar was succeeded by Freeman, who oversaw a second trial for Burrell, who was convicted and sentenced to life in prison.

 “Only the Department of Justice would have the resources to independently review a case that includes 30,000 pages of documents plus videotaped evidence,” Freeman wrote, adding that his office would cooperate with any DOJ efforts while carrying out its own review of the case.